Table of Contents

 According to Mighty Networks data, the average membership fee on their platform is $48 per month.
 You are probably leaving money on the table.

-Give away your best content for free, then gate the next level behind a paywall.
-The conversion path is: free content builds trust, a teaser shows what is behind the wall, and a direct link lets fans pay instantly.
-Free trials convert at 39% in Telegram creator case studies – nearly 4 out of 10 trial users become paying members.
-For the full 4-stage path from attention to recurring revenue, see our guide on converting followers into paying members.
+Give away your best content for free, tease the paid layer, and make payment dead simple.
+The full conversion path is a four-stage funnel: aware, engaged, committed, invested.
+Free content builds awareness, a paid challenge turns engaged fans into first-time buyers, a recurring channel converts them into committed members, and high-ticket DMs or products turn them into invested superfans.
+Free trials convert at 39% in Telegram creator case studies — nearly 4 out of 10 trial users become paying members.
+For the full step-by-step path from attention to recurring revenue, see our guide on converting followers into paying members.

 1. Post free content publicly.
 Share your best insights, clips, or previews on your public channel or social media.
 This is your top-of-funnel.